Unit Testing Best Practices: The 10 Commandments

-To effectively unit test your code, you need to understand the best practices.
+To effectively unit test your code, you must understand the best practices.

-The top 10 unit testing best practices discussed in this article are:
+The top 10 unit testing best practices discussed are:

 1. Write simple tests